 Peru Travel Tip #3: Booking Machu Picchu

-1. You must purchase tickets to Machu Picchu in advance through the government website or an authorized ticket provider.
-The tickets will sell out especially in high season so do buy your tickets in advance.
+You must purchase tickets to Machu Picchu in advance through the government website or an authorized ticket provider.
+The tickets can sell out, especially in high season so do buy your tickets beforehand.

 If you opt for a prearranged tour of Machu Picchu, many of them will take care of tickets, transportation, lodging, tour guide etc. So just make sure you have an idea of what is and what is not included in your package.